Media Lists: The Ultimate Buyer’s Guide

 Where to start?

-Media list providers typically (read *SHOULD*) require interested buyers to get in touch and participate in a product demo.
+Providers of media lists typically (read *SHOULD*) require interested buyers to get in touch and participate in a product demo.
 To make the best decision for your organization, it’s critical to come to these calls armed with knowledge so you can ask the right questions and get the information you need.

 Whether you’re overseeing the procurement process or assisting someone in your organization, we know you’re probably pressed for time.
 As a PR or communications pro, you’ve got a million other things to be doing.
 But trust us, putting in a bit of legwork at the beginning will save you a TON of frustration and disappointment (not to mention dollars) down the road.